NCSU obtains almost US $ 13 million for cranberry improvement

 The project, known as the Vaccinium Coordinated Agricultural Project, or VacCAP, will focus on improving the quality of berries, which are part of the Vaccinium species.According to the university, the internal wholesale value of the national Vaccinium industry exceeds $ 2 billion by year.

-"And that would focus on traits that are critical to stakeholders, including growers, processors, and consumers."
+"And that would focus on traits that are critical to stakeholders, including producers, processors and consumers."

-According to the Global Blueberry Statistics Intelligence Report, the driving factor of market growth has been product availability over the past decade.
-However, the report notes that the quality of the fruit has increased in importance.
-The North Carolina State Institute of Plants for Human Health noted in a statement that “current blueberry cultivars often produce fresh market fruit with inconsistent texture and sensory profiles (eg, firmness, freshness, sweetness), which that limits growth potential in high-value fresh markets.”
+According to Blueberry's Global Statistics Intelligence Report, the driving factor for market growth has been product availability over the past decade.
+However, the report notes that fruit quality has increased in importance.
+The North Carolina State Plant Institute for Human Health noted in a statement that "current blueberry cultivars often produce fresh market fruit with inconsistent texture and sensory profiles (e.g., firmness, freshness, sweetness), leading to "which limits growth potential in high-value fresh markets."

-Those issues are further complicated by labor costs, driven by the need for handpicking and accounting for up to 80 percent of production costs.”
-Funding for blueberry commodity groups such as the North Carolina Blueberry Council (NCBC) can only partly support research and breeding, while federal funding complements these investments,” said Ralph Carter, NCBC President.
+Those issues are further complicated by labor costs, driven by the need for manual harvesting and accounting for up to 80 percent of production costs.
+"Financing blueberry commodity groups such as “The North Carolina Blueberry Board (NCBC) can only partially support research and breeding, while federal funding complements these investments,” said Ralph Carter, president of NCBC.

 That quality threshold, according to the Institute of Plants for Human Health of the State of North Carolina, can result in disposal rates of more than 20 percent.

-“The long-term economic sustainability of blueberry industries depends on finding solutions that increase the production of fruit with improved quality attributes that meet ever-changing industry, market, and consumer preferences,” the Institute stated.
-NC State Plants for Human Health in a statement.
+"The long-term economic sustainability of the blueberry industries depends on finding solutions that increase the production of fruit with improved quality attributes that meet the ever-changing industry, market and consumer preferences," the Institute stated. of Plants for Human Health in a statement.

 The project will be directed by Iorizzo at the Plant Institute for Human Health, which is located at the North Carolina Research Campus in Kannapolis.